rcalvis/comp426project/README.md

 ### Creating a Watchlist:

 Users can create a watchlist by clicking the add button.
 When this button is clicked, a GET request is sent to /get-list/username.
 If a watchlist already exists for the user, they won't be able to create a watchlist.
 If a watchlist does not already exist, a POST request is sent to /create-list and a watchlist is created.
 They can then add movies to their watchlist by searching and clicking on movies.
+If the movie they click is already in their watchlist, it won't let the movie be added again.

 ### Deleting a Watchlist: